limath91/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
 I am Dong Gyu Lim.
-(DG is my first name.)
+(Dong Gyu is my first name.)

 I am on the job market now (Fall 2022 - Spring 2023).
 In May 2023, I am expecting to receive my PhD diploma.